-In tropical countries, rain starts to downpour during the month of June so you better do some home improvement to lighten up the vibe in your household.
+In tropical countries, the seasonal downpours start during the month of June, so it’s the perfect time to do some home improvement to lighten up the vibe in your household.
 You can do fun adjustments like painting, adding new decorations, and many more!
-Depending on your preference, improving your home visually during the rainy season is one of the best stress relievers out there.
+Depending on your preference, visually improving your home during the rainy season is one of the best stress relievers out there.

 Here are some home improvement tips for your home during the rainy season.

-- Waterproofing the interior
+2. Waterproofing the Interior

 Seal exterior areas where the possible leaks may happen.
 For parts of the home—like the ceiling, roof, and walls—that need waterproofing, you can apply products like Hydrobond Waterproofing Underlay Membrane for long-term house protection against moisture damage caused by the rain.
 The coating layers of the Hydrobond provide tensile strength, flexibility, low shrinkage, and water tightness.

 Adding decorations to your house during the rainy season is a soothing activity to consider as part of your home improvement.
 Place bright colored furniture and novelty items around house to beat the dampening weather.
 Make sure to play around with the colors and the type of objects you want to place.
 Take into consideration the shape of your home and how it complements the arrangements you want to do.